Loops in exceptional field theory: Feynman amplitudes in exceptional field theory

 Exceptional field theory is invariant with respect to infinitesimal general coordinate transformations along the internal extended space, that act on a generalised vector as \cite{Berman:2012vc,Hohm:2013vpa,Hohm:2013uia} \be \delta_\Lambda V^M = \Lambda^N \partial_N V^M - n_d ( \partial_N \Lambda^M)|_{ \mathfrak{e}_{d(d)}} V^N + \lambda\, \partial_N \Lambda^N V^M \ , \ee where the matrix $\partial_N \Lambda^M$ in the second term is projected to the adjoint representation of $E_{d(d)}$ and\footnote{$n_d$ defines the multiplicity of the fundamental representation ${\bf d}$ of $SL(d)\subset E_{d}$ in the representation $R_{\alpha_d}$, such that for $h\in \mathfrak{sl}_d\subset \mathfrak{e}_{d}$, ${\rm Tr}_{R_{\alpha_d}} h^2 = n_d {\rm Tr}_{{\bf d}} h^2$.
 For $d=8$ the formula above does not include all representations and one would have $n_8 = 60$.} \be n_d = d-1 + \tfrac{(d-2)(d-3)(d-4)(d-5)}{24} + \tfrac{(d-2)(d-3)(d-4)(d-5)(d-6)d(4d-25)}{2520} \ . \ee The variable $\lambda$ above denotes the density weight of the generalised vector under scaling transformations.
 For a recent reformulation of the generalised coordinate transformation in terms of a Borcherds algebra see~\cite{Palmkvist:2015dea}.

 All the fields in the theory also transform covariantly with respect to rigid transformations $g\in E_{d(d)}$, \be g_{\mu\nu}(x,Y) \rightarrow g_{\mu\nu}(x,Yg^{-1} ) \ , \qquad A_{\mu}^M(x,Y) \rightarrow A_{\mu}^N(x, Yg^{-1}) g_N{}^{M} \ ,\quad \dots \ee See for example\cite{Rey:2015mba} for an explicit construction in seven dimensions.
 On the dual lattice space we will therefore get the action $\Gamma_i \rightarrow g \Gamma_i$ that will be a symmetry of the theory for $g\in E_{d(d)}(\mathds{Z})$.
-The generalised diffeomorphism invariance of the exceptional field theory Lagrangian should therefore ensure the theory on $\mathds{R}^{11-d} \times T^d$ to be invariant with respect to the U-duality symmetry $E_{d(d)}(\mathds{Z})$.
+The generalised diffeomorphism invariance of the exceptional field theory Lagrangian (when appropriately completed by the additional fields discussed above) should therefore ensure the theory on $\mathds{R}^{11-d} \times T^d$ to be invariant with respect to the U-duality symmetry $E_{d(d)}(\mathds{Z})$.
 In even dimensions one should in principle moreover consider a generalised Henneaux--Teitelboim formulation of the theory in order to define properly the $E_{d(d)}$ Ward identities \cite{Henneaux:1988gg,Hillmann:2009zf,Bossard:2010dq}, but in this paper we will assume without proof that the amplitudes satisfy the $E_{d(d)}$ symmetry.

 As alluded to in footnote~\ref{fn:addSC}, there is an additional section constraint in four dimensions related to the invariant symplectic trace~\cite{Hohm:2013uia}, but we will see in section \ref{Nondege} that the algebraic constraint \eqref{2ChargeRk1} in Fourier space is sufficient to imply that all the charge vectors must be isotropic (\ie that the symplectic products $\langle \Gamma_i, \Gamma_j\rangle $ vanish).
 Equivalently in three dimensions, we will see that \eqref{2ChargeRk1} implies the two $\mathfrak{e}_{8(8)}$ elements $\Gamma_i$ to commute and to be orthogonal with respect to the Cartan bilinear form such that the additional sections constraints \cite{Hohm:2014fxa} are automatically satisfied.